jhap1982/giveituruguay/2017/2017-09-21 - 3Arena, Dublin, Ireland/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-Hey
+6. Hey
-I Wanna Be Your Dog part of
+7. I Wanna Be Your Dog part of
-Right on Time
+8. Right on Time
-Blood Sugar Sex Magik
+9. Blood Sugar Sex Magik
-Show of Strength tease
+10. Show of Strength tease
-Go Robot
+11. Go Robot
-Californication
+12. Californication
-Get on Top
+13. Get on Top
-The Getaway
+14. The Getaway
-Higher Ground
+15. Higher Ground
-Soul to Squeeze
+16. Soul to Squeeze
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-The Last Day of Our Acquaintance part of JOSH
+18. The Last Day of Our Acquaintance part of JOSH
-Goodbye Angels
+19. Goodbye Angels
-Give It Away
+20. Give It Away

 ## Notes